 Specialized Treatment for Childhood Liver Diseases

-There are many different factors that can result in liver disease in children.
+There are many different causes of liver disease in children.
 That's why our specialists’ first goal is to identify the cause of your child’s liver disease.
-Some of the common liver diseases that affect children include:
+Some of the liver diseases that affect children include:

 - Alpha-1 antitrypsin deficiency, a genetic disorder that damages the liver

-- Autoimmune hepatitis, liver inflammation caused by an overactive immune system
+- Autoimmune hepatitis, liver injury caused by antibodies attacking the liver

-- Biliary atresia, inflammation in the bile ducts that carry digestive juices
+- Biliary atresia, scarring and blockage of the bile ducts

 - Glycogen storage disease, a buildup of glycogen, or sugar, in the liver